tp451/tp451.github.io/content/publications/review_karl/index.md

 ---
-title: "Review of Clinton: Revolutionary Nativism"
+title: "Review of Karl: The Magic of Concepts.
+History and the Economic in Twentieth-century China"
 date: 2019-10-18
 draft: false
 tags: ["articles"]